Skip to content

 Employers can implement several strategies to encourage physical activity and enhance employee well-being:

-1. Make Fitness Accessible
+1. Make Movement Easy and Accessible

+Wellness programs work best when barriers are removed.
 Providing easy access to on-site gyms or fitness facilities encourages regular exercise.
 By offering subsidized gym memberships or access to a nationwide network of fitness centers, employers can help employees incorporate movement into their daily routines.
 This supports both physical and mental well-being

 Related: How Employee Fitness Benefits Can Improve Well-Being